AutoLyfe/Terraform-Linux-VM-Deployment/README.md

 }
 ```

-# Bootsrap the VM with Docker
+# Bootstrap the VM with Docker

 I decided to furthur add onto the original deployment by bootstrapping the VM with Docker using the below Bash Script